lazyfrosch/training-debian-packaging/docs/dev/gbp.md

 In this mode you should find a very simple `master` or `debian/master` branch, can just clone it via `git`.
 But you will need to take care of downloading and extracting source code.

-This is also used for the [linux Kernel package](https://salsa.debian.org/kernel-team/linux), which only does a simple layout, because it is easier to handle in terms of repository sizes.
+This is also used for the [Linux Kernel package](https://salsa.debian.org/kernel-team/linux), which only does a simple layout, because it is easier to handle in terms of repository sizes.

 ### Upstream branches